-BBA also protects significant portions of two watersheds and has designated natural areas that will be left unmanaged in perpetuity.
-We encourage the public to visit our forest, which is open from dawn to dusk seven days a week, and rediscover the natural world.
+BBA also protects significant portions of two watersheds and has designated natural areas.
+We encourage the public to visit our gardens and trails, which are open from dawn to dusk seven days a week, and rediscover the natural world.

 Rules for Trail Use

-- Camping and campfires are prohibited unless pre-authorized for educational purposes.
+- Camping and campfires are prohibited except during facility rentals.

 - FOR MORE INFORMATION ON SAFE HIKING see Hike Safe